mbta/concentrate/guides/configuration.md

     *  `"max_future_time"`: amount of time (seconds) after which StopTImeUpdates will be ignored
     * `"fetch_after"`: amount of time (milliseconds) to wait between fetches
     * `"headers"`: an object with additional HTTP headers to send.
 The values can optionally be {“system”: “<ENV_VAR>”} to fetch the header value from the environment.
-    * `"drop_fields"`: an object with `"VehiclePosition"`, `"TripUpdate"`, and/or `"StopTimeUpdate"` keys, and values as a list of fields on those struct.
+    * `"drop_fields"`: an object with `"VehiclePosition"`, `"TripDescriptor"`, and/or `"StopTimeUpdate"` keys, and values as a list of fields on those struct.
 The provided fields will be replace with `null` when being parsed.

 ### GTFS (required)
 * Top-level key: `"gtfs"`